tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 Goblin-3 is closest to the party and moves into view on the bridge above.

 Gar moves a bit eastward to engage the nearest goblin.
-Gar lands a killing blow to  Goblin-1 with his greataxe- 15 ATK for 9 slashing DMG- then moves adjacent to Goblin-2, while calling out to his companions, "Watch for the bridge!"
+Gar lands a killing blow to  Goblin-1 with his greataxe- 15 ATK for 9 slashing DMG -then moves adjacent to Goblin-2, while calling out to his companions, "Watch for the bridge!"

 [Goblin-1 Dead.]

-Asher moves up through the ankle-deep stream and attempts to Eldritch blast Goblin-3 on the bridge, but misses (12 ATK), and moves back closer to the wolf chamber.
+Asher moves up through the ankle-deep stream and attempts to Eldritch blast Goblin-3 on the bridge, but misses- 12 ATK -and moves back closer to the wolf chamber.

 Goblin-4 moves onto the bridge, also from out of view, and nimbly hops down a scimitar in hand.
-Aarden backs up closer to the entrance, fires his longbow and misses (12 ATK), then takes half-cover beyond the entrance.
+Aarden backs up closer to the entrance, fires his longbow and misses- 12 ATK -then takes half-cover beyond the entrance.

 Goblin-2 takes a double-attack on Gar with his scimitar.
 One hit, one miss.
 21 ATK for 3 slashing DMG.

-Tarkin fires his shortbow, 18 ATK for 4 piercing DMG, and bloodies the Goblin-4, then  moves to Hide (12+7 Stealth).
+Tarkin fires his shortbow- 18 ATK for 4 piercing DMG -and bloodies the Goblin-4, then  moves to Hide.
+[12+7 Stealth]

 Goblin-3 jumps down and slashes Asher.
-(15 ATK for 5 slashing DMG.)
+15 ATK for 5 slashing DMG.

-Gar rages and kills Goblin-2 with his greataxe.
-(23 ATK for 13 slashing DMG.)
-Gar, moving swiftly back to the bridge, jumps down and tumbles into a roll.
-(6 Acrobatics: takes 2 DMG)
+Gar rages and kills Goblin-2 with his greataxe- 23 ATK for 13 slashing DMG.
+Gar moves swiftly back to the bridge, jumps down and tumbles into a roll.
+[6 Acrobatics: takes 2 DMG]

 [Goblin-2 Dead.]

 Asher disengages from Goblin-3 and exits the cavern, avoiding an opportunity attack.

-Goblin-4 turns back to attack Gar, slashing him with the scimitar.
-(18 ATK for 8 slashing DMG.
-Gar takes half DMG: 4)
+Goblin-4 turns back to attack Gar, slashing him with the scimitar- 18 ATK for 8 slashing DMG.
+Gar takes half DMG: 4.

-Aarden bloodies Goblin-3 with a piercing arrow from his longbow, then repositions to draw the goblin's attention.
-(Used Initiative to re-roll.
-23 ATK for 5 piercing DMG.)
+Aarden bloodies Goblin-3 with a piercing arrow from his longbow, then repositions to draw the goblin's attention- 23 ATK for 5 piercing DMG.
+(Used Initiative to re-roll.)

-Tarkin drops his shortbow and sneak attacks Goblin-3, missing with his shortsword (11 ATK), but pierces the goblin's neck with his dagger, killing it.
-(19 ATK for 7 piercing DMG + 5 Sneak)
+Tarkin drops his shortbow and sneak attacks Goblin-3, missing with his shortsword- 11 ATK -but pierces the goblin's neck with his dagger, killing it.
+19 ATK for 7 piercing DMG + 5 Sneak.

 [Goblin-3 Dead.]

-Gar decapitates Goblin-4 and victoriously showcases his kill to the party.
-(21 ATK for 9 slashing DMG)
+Gar decapitates Goblin-4 and victoriously showcases his kill to the party- 21 ATK for 9 slashing DMG.

 [Goblin-4 Dead.]